mrataeran/CauseNavigator/README.md

 - **User Authentication**: Implemented individual signup and login forms, contributing to a secure and personalized user experience.
 These forms facilitate user account creation and authentication processes.

 - **WebSocket Integration**: Leveraged WebSocket technology to introduce real-time notifications and dynamic news functionality.
 Users can stay informed with instant updates, enhancing the overall interactivity of the application.

+# CSS Deliverable

+## CSS Deployment
+- **CSS Deployment:** Successfully deployed the Simon CSS to the production environment, enhancing the visual aesthetics and user interface of the startup application.
+- **GitHub Repository Link:** The GitHub repository for the startup application is prominently displayed on the home page.
+Users and developers can easily access the repository to explore the source code, contribute, and stay informed about updates.
+- **Git Repository Modifications:**
+  - Commits: Maintained a consistent and well-documented history with at least 10 git commits spread throughout the assignment period.
+  - README.md: Updated the README file to reflect the completion of the CSS deliverable, providing clear information on the modifications and additions made.

+## CSS Styling Overview
+- **Properly Styled CSS:**
+  - **Header, Footer, and Main Content Body:** Applied styles to ensure a visually appealing and cohesive design across the entire application, creating a unified look for the header, footer, and main content body.
+  - **Navigation Elements:** Styled navigation elements for clarity and responsiveness, ensuring an intuitive user experience.
+  - **Responsive Design:** Implemented responsive styles to adapt the application to varying window sizes, enhancing accessibility and usability.
+  - **Application Elements:** Ensured consistent and visually appealing styles for application elements, contributing to a polished and professional appearance.
+  - **Application Text Content:** Styled text content for readability and consistency, maintaining a harmonious visual flow throughout the application.
+  - **Application Images:** Applied styles to enhance the presentation of images, creating a visually engaging experience for users.